Open-Systems-Pharmacology/OSP-PBPK-Model-Library/README.md

 ## What to do when reports are created

-When the evaluation reports are created, a pull request is triggered toward the `develop` branch.
+When the evaluation reports are created, pull requests are triggered (one pull request for each evaluation report) toward the `develop` branch.
 The pull request will allow users to review the updates in the reports and adopt the new version.

 ## Models